thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

   :server: <%= $sinatra_server %>
 ```

-Now that your module is able to manage this setting, add a conditional
+Now that my module is able to manage this setting, I'll add a conditional
 statement to manage the required packages for the Thin and Mongrel webservers.

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-Return to your `init.pp` manifest.
+I return to my `init.pp` manifest.

     vim pasture/manifests/init.pp

-You can wrap a package resource in an `if` statment to tell your class to only
+I can wrap a package resource in an `if` statment to tell my class to only
 manage the resource if the `$sinatra_server` variable is `thin` or `mongrel`.

-Both of these servers are available as gems, so you will use the `gem`
+Both of these servers are available as gems, so I will use the `gem`
 provider for the package.

-Finally, we will add a `notify` parameter pointing to our service resource.
+Finally, I'll add a `notify` parameter pointing to my service resource.
 This will ensure that the server package is managed before the service, and
 that any updates to the package will trigger a restart of the service.
-Your
+My
-class should look like the example below, with the conditional statement to
+class should look like this, with the conditional statement to
-manage your server packages included at the end.
+manage my server packages included at the end.

 ```puppet
 class pasture (